apayne185/shakespeare-word-generator/README.md

 ### /docs
 * documentation.md : Complete documentation of the code

-* surveys.md : User surveys
+### main.py

-* main.py : Entry code of the program, connects the code for the different files.
+* Entry code of the program, connects the code for the different files.

+## Further Analysis
+Further analysis of the code and its logic, along with the user feedback is included within the documentation.md file within /docs.
+The user feedback Google Doc link is: https://docs.google.com/forms/d/e/1FAIpQLSfW93s3655jikLpDP2IPNTAxYEVUxQwjmXoXbLgB4xCVNeYTQ/viewform?usp=dialog